Toglefritz/flutter_splendid_ble/README.md

 - A fitness app connecting to BLE heart rate monitors.
 - A navigation app that connects to BLE cycling computers or wearables for real-time data tracking and guidance.

-### Peripheral Module

-Conversely, this module allows a Flutter app to behave as a BLE peripheral.
-This is ideal for use-cases where the app advertises BLE services, accepts connections, and handles data transactions.
-Features include:

-- Advertising BLE services to nearby central devices.
-- Accepting and managing incoming BLE connections.
-- Handling read and write requests from connected central devices.
-- Sending notifications to connected devices.

-**Example Use-Cases:**

-- A mobile game that uses the phone as a BLE-enabled game controller.
-- A conference app turning a tablet into an information kiosk, broadcasting BLE signals for attendee engagement and navigation.
-- An app that turns the device into a BLE beacon for location tracking.

-Both modules are seamlessly integrated into the Flutter Splendid BLE plugin, ensuring a comprehensive and versatile BLE solution for Flutter developers.
-This plugin is designed to allow your app to control other BLE devices or act as one itself, or both.

 ## Main Goals